 Enjoy teaching cells to your fourth and fifth grade students!
-An introduction to cells and their organelles helps younger students understand processes like photosynthesis.
+An introduction to cells for kids (as well as their organelles) helps elementary students understand processes like photosynthesis.

 Our favorite fourth grade teacher, Ms. Sneed, tapped her pencil absentmindedly.
 “What’s wrong?” asked her mentor, Mrs. Brown.

 “As you know, I’m ready to kick off my unit on plant parts.
-But I just don’t think my kids have enough background information.
+But I just don’t think elementary school kids have enough background information.
 How can they understand photosynthesis – or even how plants absorb water – if they know nothing about cells?
-I need something short to introduce cells.”
+I need something short to introduce organelles.”

 Teaching Cells and Their Organelles